 Each February, as part of LGBT History Month, Contact brings you a festival of events spanning performance genres and including both emerging artists and the best of established UK and international work.
-The 2015 programme is our biggest yet.

-Queer Contact 2015 has been made possible with the support of the Wellcome Collection, Manchester Pride, Southbank Centre, Pink Fringe, Brighton Dome, Word of Warning, IHSSR/MMU, The BFI, Film Hub NWC, MacDonald Hotels and Resorts, Sexuality Summer School at University of Manchester, Apples and Snakes, Camden People’s Theatre, Royal Exchange Theatre, MDI, The Lesbian and Gay Foundation, George House Trust, The Albert Kennedy Trust, LGBT Youth North West, Cake Tin Foundation, Queer Media Festival, The Village Business Association, and Barefoot Wine.
+Queer Contact 2015 was made possible with the support of the Wellcome Collection, Manchester Pride, Southbank Centre, Pink Fringe, Brighton Dome, Word of Warning, IHSSR/MMU, The BFI, Film Hub NWC, MacDonald Hotels and Resorts, Sexuality Summer School at University of Manchester, Apples and Snakes, Camden People’s Theatre, Royal Exchange Theatre, MDI, The Lesbian and Gay Foundation, George House Trust, The Albert Kennedy Trust, LGBT Youth North West, Cake Tin Foundation, Queer Media Festival, The Village Business Association, and Barefoot Wine.

 Queer Contact 2015 Media Partners were DIVA, Gay Times, Canal Street, Gaydio, SEEN Liverpool and La Vida.

 Queer Contact 2015 was produced for Contact by Barry Priest.